btmills/docs/3-cluster-administration/system-tables.md

 ]
 ```

 If you `delete` a row from `table_config` the table will be deleted.
 If you `insert` a row, you must include the `name` and `db` fields; the rest will be automatically generated or set to default.
-You must *not* include the `id` field--the system will autogenerate a UUID.
+You must *not* include the `id` field--the system will auto-generate a UUID.

-If you `replace` a row rather in `table_config` you must include all the fields or an error will be produced.
-It's usually better to `update` one or more fields.
+If you `replace` a row in `table_config`, you must include all the fields.
+It's usually easier to `update` specific fields.

-Sharding and replication can be controlled through native ReQL commands such as `reconfigure`, and if you're not using server tags, you can change sharding/replication directly from the web UI.
+Native ReQL commands like `reconfigure` also control sharding and replication, and if you're not using server tags you can change sharding/replication settings in the web UI.
 Read [Sharding and replication][shrep] for more details.

 [shrep]: /docs/sharding-and-replication/

 ## server_config ##

-This table stores the names of servers along with their *tags.* Server tags are used to organize servers into logical groups: they could be tagged by usage (database, application, etc.), or could be tagged by the data centers they're in ("us_west", "us_east", "london", and so on).
-For more information on using server tags, read [Sharding and replication][shrep].
+This table stores the names of servers along with their *tags.* Server tags organize servers into logical groups: servers could be tagged by usage (database, application, etc.), or by data center location ("us_west," "us_east," "london," and so on).
+For more about server tags, read [Sharding and replication][shrep].

 Every server that has ever been part of the cluster--and has not been permanently removed--will have a row in this table in the following format.